temporalio/edu-101-typescript-code/exercises/hello-workflow/README.md

 ```command
 tctl workflow show --workflow_id <your_workflow_id>
 ```
+This command shows you a lot of information.
+We will cover this output later in the course.

 It is also possible, and often more convenient, to view this information using the Web UI.
 You will have a chance to do this in the next exercise.